coredns/fallback/README.md

 # fallback

+## Deprecated

+This plugin is deprecated in favor of https://github.com/coredns/alternate, which performs the same function.

 ## Name

 *fallback* - a plugin that sends queries to an alternate set of upstreams if the plugin